mosh666/PSmediaManager/docs/configuration.md

 The configuration builder resolves storage roots, plugin directories, and log locations.
 Ensure target drives have sufficient space for media operations.

+## Storage Configuration

+- Keys: use `Label` and `SerialNumber` for each storage device (Master and numbered Backups).
+- Runtime-derived: `DriveLetter` and `Path` are discovered at runtime and no longer belong in `PSmm.App.psd1`.
+- Removed: `StorageType` is not needed (only disk is supported) and is ignored if present.

 ## Extending Configuration

 When adding new config entries: